SayesCode/OnyConnect/README.md

 2. **Seamless Integration**: You can run your `.onion` service anywhere – whether on a local server, a cloud instance, or your own machine.
 OnyConnect ensures that your service is accessible securely via Tor.

 3. **Enhanced Privacy**: Using the Tor network, OnyConnect ensures end-to-end encryption and routing through multiple nodes, providing unmatched privacy and security.

+## Disclaimer

+The OnyConnect Toolkit is designed to offer privacy and security through the Tor network.
+However, **it must not be used for any illegal activities**.
+The creator of this toolkit does not take responsibility for any misuse or unlawful actions performed with this software.
+By using OnyConnect, you agree to comply with all applicable laws and regulations.

+Always use this tool responsibly and ethically.